wf5w/WF5WRMail/README.md

 You can use the webadmin server to easily do it for you.

 The first time you do the setup, you need to set the Date and Time.
-This is because the Raspberry Pi does not have a way to keep up with time when it is not in use.
+This is because the Raspberry Pi does not have a way to keep up with time when it is not in use, and it won't be connected to the internet to get the time.
 Then click on the Setup first time.

 You only need to click on the Setup first time, one time.
 Once those parameters are set, then RMail is ready to go.